 Please keep this safe and contact Land Registry if you need a new copy.

-Guinness leases are normally 99 or 125 years long from the completion date of the first sale.
+New Guinness leases are typically for 250 years from the completion date of the first sale.
+If you purchased a property some years ago, the standard lease term at the time is likely to have been less than this, either 99 or 125 years from the completion date of the first sale.
 If you buy a property from another leaseholder, you’ll take on their lease and the remaining years.

 Some of our homes – usually houses or bungalows – are freehold.
 This means that you own the property outright.
 Your lease or transfer agreement should explain whether your home is leasehold or freehold.